nachopol/Getting-and-Cleaning-Data-Project/CodeBook.md

  Include the indexes of the activities performed in each of the rows of the X data.
 Indexes vary from 1 to 6.

 ### mean.std _(DATA FRAME)_
-* __Summary__ : Tidy dataset with the average of each mean and standard deviation measurement.
+* __Summary__ : Subset of X dataset with just the mean and standard deviation measurements.
 * __Content__ : Contains a subset of the X data frame with 10299 rows and 88 columns including the Subject indexes, Activity labels and the 86 measurements which contain the texts 'mean', 'Mean' or 'std'.

 <table>